 IKEA (Schweiz) AG

-A panorama of the wide range of lifestyle forms, an analysis of the influences that make our homes a focal point between a homeland, workroom and place of aspirations.
-These are the topics, which form the framework for Life at Home, the digital magazine for home decor.
+A panorama of lifestyles and residential arrangements with analyses of the influences that make our houses a focal point between home, work space and place of longing: These are the topics that make up the framework for Life at Home, the digital interior design magazine.